NOTE: The information below is for U.S. citizens and resident aliens.

 International students should refer to UA’s International Tax website.

-An enrolled student, or the person who can claim the student as a dependent, may be able to claim an education credit on Form 1040 or 1040A.
+An enrolled student, or the person who can claim the student as a dependent, may be able to claim an education credit on Form 1040.
 The Form 1098-T is a statement provided by the educational institution, which is required to support any claim for an education credit.

-The University of Alabama 1098-T Forms are issued by the office of Student Account Services.
-Statements for 2017 will be issued January 31, 2018.
+The University of Alabama 1098-T Forms are issued by the office of Student Account Services no later than January 31st for the preceding calendar (tax) year.
 For students who have opted-in for electronic delivery, the 1098-T will be available online.
 See instructions on “How do I access my 1098T (Tuition Tax Statement)?” at the following link: https://studentaccounts.ua.edu/frequently-asked-questions/

 If a student did not opt-in for electronic delivery, the Form 1098-T will be mailed to the student’s permanent address.